replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 Velero and restic are the underlying technologies for snapshots.

-## Licensing

-The snapshots feature is available only for licenses that have the Allow Snapshots feature enabled.

 ## About Backups

 Full backups, or _instance snapshots_, back up the admin console and all application data, including application volumes and manifest files.